Notice regarding the quality of machine translation

 The CPE is valid:

-- indefinitely in the case of a long-term settlement (free establishment);
+- indefinitely in the case of a long-term settlement (Freedom of establishment);

 - 18 months for the provision of services on a temporary basis.